oleksii-shcherbak/GoIt-Algo/goit-algo-hw-06/README.md

 ---

 **BFS path:**
-Central → West → Park → Stadium
+Central → North → University → Stadium

 **DFS path:**
-Central → North → University → Museum → East → Stadium
+Central → East → Museum → University → Stadium

 ---

-Both paths are valid but differ in length and structure due to the nature of the algorithms.

 BFS explores the graph level by level.
-It found the shortest path to "Stadium" in just three steps, going through "West" and "Park".
-This is expected, as BFS is designed to return the shortest path (by number of edges) in an unweighted graph.
+It found the shortest path to "Stadium" through "North" and "University", using only three steps.
+This is expected since BFS is designed to return the shortest path in an unweighted graph.

-DFS, on the other hand, explores as deeply as possible before backtracking.
-It followed a longer route through "North", "University", "Museum", and "East" before reaching "Stadium".
-This path is valid but not the most efficient.
-DFS does not guarantee the shortest path, especially when multiple paths exist.
+DFS, on the other hand, explores as deeply as possible along one branch before backtracking.
+It first followed "East", then "Museum", "University", and finally "Stadium", resulting in a longer but valid path.

-The difference in output is caused by the order of node exploration.
-BFS ensures minimal steps, while DFS follows the first discovered complete path regardless of length.
+This difference in results is due to the traversal strategy.
+BFS prioritizes minimal steps, while DFS returns the first valid path it discovers, which may not be optimal.